kparc/kcc/README.md

 It looks like there is no other chapter after the previous, at least not as of yet.

-So thank you for making this far, and may your future endeavors meet all of your current expectations.
+Thank you for making this far, and may your future endeavors meet all of your current expectations.